echocho/cat-alone/tech/AcquireLockExcpetion-deadlock.md

 ## How to verify the cause?
+We can find information of every currently executing transaction inside InnoDB using `INNODB_TRX` table., such as if the transaction is started, if it is waiting for a lock, etc.
+It's more useful to join `INNODB_LOCKS` on `trx_requested_lock_id` and `lock_id`, to get details of the lock held and requested

 ```
 mysql> select tnx.*, lck.* from INFORMATION_SCHEMA.INNODB_TRX tnx join INFORMATION_SCHEMA.INNODB_LOCKS lck on tnx.trx_requested_lock_id = lck.lock_id\G